jrf6xh/In-Search-Of-Spending/README.md

 Because progress in terms of R-Squared and RMSE had slowed, we pulled in more features from the original data in order to improve performance.
 K Means clustering was also employed here, with cluster labels and silhouette scores being added as columns to the modeling data set.

 * **Random Forest Models - With New Data:**
 These models performed the best out of all of the previous iterations.
-Due to time constraints the modeling process was suspended here and the random forest model was selected as the final model for this stage of the project.
+The random forest model was selected as the final model for this stage of the project.

+The final parameters were:
+* Estimators - 200
+* Minimum Samples per Split - 200
+* Minimum Samples per Leaf - 45
+* Maximum Depth - 40

 ## Model Results
 * **Cross Validation:**
-The model had an R-Squared value of 8.5%, meaning that 8.5% of the variation in revenue could be explained by the model.
+The model had an R-Squared value of 32.1%, meaning that 32.1% of the variation in revenue could be explained by the model.
 This is lower than optimal and will be improved with further iterations of this project.

 * **Test Data:**
-When using the model on the test data the R-Squared value falls to 0.9%.
-This indicates a severe problem with overfitting to training data or an unrepresentative test-train split.
+When using the model on the test data the R-Squared value is 32.6%.
+This indicates that previous overfitting issues were solved.
+The R-Squared value is still not optimal.
 The primary goal of further iterations of this project will be to improve this metric.

 ## Limitations
 **The Data:**